Davejkane/riv/README.md

 I aim for this project to be a great place for people just starting with Rust and just starting with Open Source to get involved.
 I'm pretty green with Rust myself, so any code review, refactorings to idiomatic style, bug fixes and feature PRs are very much appreciated.
 I have purposely left some features unimplemented before open sourcing with the idea that someone can pick them up as a good first contribution.
 So please, join in.
 No developer is too green for this project.

+Never made a pull request before?
+Check out this [5 minute video](https://www.youtube.com/watch?v=rgbCcBNZcdQ) which explains a simple process.
+Remember to make pull requests against the development branch.

+Not sure what to work on?
+Check out our issues.

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/davejkane/riv/tags).

 ## Authors